Tips for evaluating ERP software

 Evaluate your processes.
 Processes built into packaged ERP software are considered “best practices.”
-Experienced ERP consultants and implementers will tell you that it is almost always better to change the procedure to fit the software (recognising the “best practice” aspect) than to change the software to fit the existing procedure.
+Experienced ERP consultants and implementers will tell you that it is almost always better to change the procedure to fit the software (recognizing the “best practice” aspect) than to change the software to fit the existing procedure.
 However, this decision is yours to make.
 But remember that new processes can drive the improvements and benefits you get from a new system.
 Also remember that all modern ERP software is tailorable, so you have considerable flexibility to change screen layouts and flow, procedures, data characteristics and treatment, and more – without modifying the code.

 Consider your ERP ROI.
-Most companies require ERP return on investment (ROI) analysis as a prerequisite for authorising and funding any major project.
+Most companies require ERP return on investment (ROI) analysis as a prerequisite for authorizing and funding any major project.
 As the name implies, this is a summation of costs related to the purchase and implementation of the new system plus operating cost differences compared to those of the existing system.
 ROI also considers benefits in addition to direct cost savings, including improved performance, better customer service, and workplace productivity.